sensorium/phelix/README.md

 ## Prerequisites

-Install python.
+Install Python.
 Python 3 works for me.
 You probably need to install a few extras, when phelix fails... hopefully the output will let you know what's missing.
 Phelix works with Helix firmware 3.71, tested with a Helix LT.